Atindrah-hari/Tartanmon---Pokemon-CV/README.md

 Note:
 This was a team project.
 My contributions were towards the image processing and general hand motion and gesture detection.
-Most of my code is found in func.py and tech.py.
+My code detecting each gesture or motion is in func.py and some more code on camera feeback processing is in tech.py

 Here is a video of a sample game my collegaue (Caroline Swanton) created: https://youtu.be/iQ0R6mnqGFc

 File to run: